Oslandia/pysfcgal_ci/README.md

 Documentation is automatically generated and deployed from the CI: https://sfcgal.gitlab.io/pysfcgal

-## Installation

-See the [installation page](https://sfcgal.gitlab.io/pysfcgal/user_guide/build/) in the documentation.

 ## How to contribute

 You are intersted in PySFCGAL and want to contribute?
 Please have a look at [the contributing guidelines](CONTRIBUTING.md)!